architect-examples/arc-workshop/src/shared/md/04-json-service/05-use-the-api.md

 ---
 ### Create a Form

-Let's build an HTML form on the `get /protected` route for now.
+Let's build a basic HTML form on the `get /protected` route for now.

 ```javascript
 // src/html/get-protected/index.js